bmanders716/bmanders716.github.io/cookbook.md

 each, and ornament them with ham and truffle.

-Sweetbreads ‡ la BÈchamel.
+Sweetbreads ‡†¨a BÈ£®amel.

 _Ingredients_--1 dozen lambs' heart sweetbreads.
-               1º pint of veal stock.
+               1Ï†∞int of veal stock.
-               1†oz. of butter.
+               1‡Ø∫. of butter.
-               1†oz. of flour.
+               1‡Ø∫. of flour.
                A small piece of carrot, turnip, and onion.
                1 sprig of parsley.
                2 tablespoonfuls of cream.